 - Proximity to those using services for suboxone or methadone could be problematic -- “pinching the line between two very important things for people who are not ready for treatment and people in treatment”

-- Neighbour has already taken out a petition and media articles against supportive housing in the neighbourhood -- hostile surroundings in area already.
+- Neighbour has already taken out a petition and media articles against supportive housing in the neighbourhood -- hostile surroundings in area already.192 Bradford St.

 Pros